lukairkor/Python_repetition/5.Built-in Functions/README.md

 14. enumerate(): returns an enumerate object, containing the index and value of elements in a sequence.
 15. zip(): returns an iterator of tuples, where the first item in each passed iterator is paired together.
 16. map(): applies a function to all items in an input list.
-17.filter(): returns an iterator from elements of an iterable for which a function returns true.
+17. filter(): returns an iterator from elements of an iterable for which a function returns true.
 18. format(): formats specified values into a string.